hello. we’re glad you’re

 Fill in form below, or simply call us on 1800 888 966

-John has a passion and enthusiasm for his work and when it comes to private clients and business his aim is to be outcome-focused, work efficiently and commercially.
+He and his team have a passion and enthusiasm for their work and when it comes to their clients, their aim is to be outcome-focused and to work efficiently and commercially.

 Longstanding clients operated a multi-generational real estate business in a partnership of trusts.
 As part of their desire to modernise their structure to attract new talent and incentivise staff, they wanted to move to a corporate structure.

 However, they did not want to disturb their real estate licence or third party contracts as they had been in place for a long time, in some instances decades.
 Using a stepped out plan to restructure the partners first, then the partnership, we were able to place a holding company over the structure which allowed the partnership to continue to deal with third parties but gave the owners a centralised ownership structure through a single company.